jimmac/blog.jimmac.eu/content/posts/2026-09-18-building-flatpaks-locally/index.md

 ## Developer extension

-There are some extra tools for development available for GNOME OS though.
+There are some extra tools for development available for GNOME OS.
 You get them by enabling the *developer system extension*:

 ```bash
 sudo updatectl enable devel --now
 ```

-This gives you the toolchain needed to clone repos and build things locally.
 So instead of installing the flatpak, you get `flatpak-builder` as a utility.